AndrewEllis93/Print-Tuning-Guide/README.md

 In these examples, the third square is closest.\
 There are print examples in the next section.

+Note: When I refer to "gaps", I mean where you can see BETWEEN/THROUGH the extrusion lines.
+If you can see any light (excluding pinholes at the perimeter), or the next layer, then you need more squish.
 - #### Smooth Build Surface
     - **Top Surface**
         - You don't want too many ridges/hairs on top.
             - It's normal to have a *little* bit of this near the corners, or in small  footprint areas.
-        - You shouldn't see any gaps between the lines.
+        - You shouldn't see any gaps* between the lines.
             - It's fine to have some very small pinholes where the infill meets the     perimeters.
         - ![](Images/FirstLayer-Squares-2.png)
         - ![](Images/FirstLayer-Squares-2-Annotated.png)